Skill over Scale: The Case for Medium, Domain-Specific Models for SE: Discussion

 For the final task of obsoletion detection, we find the F1-score increased by a large margin between both SOBert models and BERTOverflow.
-Although BERTOverflow converges the fastest during fine-tuning between all 5 models compared for this task, we see that it struggles with this classification task.
-There could be various factors contributing to unsatisfactory performance, which may include some design decisions taken during pre-training the model such as a small context size and the structure of training data.
-The SO data BERTOverflow was pre-trained on processed individual sentences in isolation which has lead to a loss of contextual information from the original SO corpus.
-It is also possible that BERTOverflow was inadequately pre-trained, thus rendering it unable to generalize well to newer data and tasks.
+Although BERTOverflow converges the fastest during fine-tuning between all BERT models we compared for this task, it struggles with this classification task.
+The structure of its training data is likely a core factor in its performance.
+During pretraining, it processed SO data as individual sentences in isolation.
+That removes much of the valuable context from their original SO post.
+Evidently, the representations learned this way depress performance even after fine-tuning with complete posts.